 In light of recent publicity about the coronavirus outbreak in China, here is information* you may find helpful.
 At Covenant Health, we pledge to put the health and safety of our communities first.
-We are continually monitoring 2019 Novel Coronavirus and have implemented appropriate screening and treatment procedures for our patients.
+We are continually monitoring novel coronavirus (COVID-19) and have implemented appropriate screening and treatment procedures for our patients.

 What is a coronavirus?

 - According to the Centers for Disease Control, coronaviruses are common throughout the world.
 They can infect people and animals.
 Among humans, coronaviruses usually cause mild-to-moderate upper respiratory illnesses, like the common cold.
 Most people get infected with these viruses at some point in their lives.

 - Sometimes coronaviruses can evolve or mutate.
 The coronavirus outbreak that originated in Wuhan City in China is an example of a mutated strain of coronavirus.
 It is called novel coronavirus or COVID-19.